Date Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

-Date cake topped with date syrup on a round cake plate with a few slice cut away.
+Date cake topped with date syrup on a plate with a few slices cut away.

 Ingredients for recipe in individual dishes: dates, vanilla, oil, eggs, flour, salt, baking powder, baking soda, milk, and date syrup.

-• Dates: You’ll want to use Medjool dates, which are larger, softer, and sweeter.
+• Dates: You’ll want to use Medjool dates, which are larger, softer, and sweeter easy-to-remove pits but you can use any dates.

 • Milk: Any type of milk will work, but I prefer whole milk because it adds the most flavor!